-William Jewell College does accept transfer credits.
+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+William Jewell College accepts transfer credits.
 The school accepts AP credit and IB credits.
-William Jewell College does not offer classes during the summer.
+Many students like to take classes in the summer, to earn extra credits.
+However, William Jewell College does not offer classes during the summer.

-Around 67% of students who started college at William Jewell College complete all the credits required within six years.
+NOTE: Around 65% of students who start college at William Jewell College finish the requirements for graduation within six years.

 William Jewell College offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 Reminder: William Jewell College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 William Jewell College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are not required to fulfill a language requirement